airswap/airswap-web/CONTRIBUTING.md

 ## Styled components

 We use styled-components for styling.
 When styling a component put your scss in a separate *.styles.tsx file in the component folder.
-When styling children give them a className, don't turn them into a styled component.

 ## Pull Requests (PRs)